hashicorp/hcp-terraform-operator/README.md

 > **Warning**
 > Please note that this is a beta version still undergoing final testing before the official release.

-Kubernetes Operator allows managing Terraform Cloud resources via Kubernetes Custom Resources.
+Kubernetes Operator allows managing Terraform Cloud / Enterprise resources via Kubernetes Custom Resources.

+> **Note**
+> _From this point forward, the terms Terraform Cloud or TFC can be used interchangeably with Terraform Enterprise or TFE in all documents, provided that the contrary is indicated._

 The Operator can manage the following types of resources: